Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: The Optical Appearance of an ATSW

-The radiation peak is achieved at $r=r_{i s c o}$, and then decreases as $r$ increases, approaching zero.
-There is no radiation emission within the photon unstable orbit radius.
+The radiation flux peaks at $r=r_{i s c o}$ and then decreases with radius, asymptotically approaching zero.
+For an observer at infinity, the effective radiation originating from within the photon unstable orbit is negligible, as any emission from this region is either highly redshifted or captured by the central object.
 We have plotted the radiation function, as shown in Fig.~\ref{A9}~(a).
-Additionally, we have depicted the optical appearance of black holes with the same mass parameter and radiation model $A$ in the first row of Fig. 10.
-For better comparison, we have performed numerical simulations of the observational intensity, density distribution, and local density distribution of ATSW using model $A$, as shown in the second row of Fig.~\ref{A10}~.
-By comparing Fig.~\ref{A10}~(a) and Fig.~\ref{A10}~(b), it is evident that BH and ATSW exhibit significant differences in their optical structures, with distinct spatial separations between the direct radiation ring, lens ring, and photon ring.
+Additionally, we have depicted the optical appearance of black holes with the same mass parameter and radiation model $A$ in the first row of Fig.~\ref{A10}~.
+For better comparison, we have computed the observed intensity and constructed the corresponding intensity distribution and local intensity maps for the ATSW using Model A through our ray-tracing method.
+The results are shown in the second row of Fig.~\ref{A10}~.
+By comparing Figs.~\ref{A10}~(a) and ~\ref{A10}~(b), it is evident that BH and ATSW exhibit significant differences in their optical structures, with distinct spatial separations between the direct radiation ring, lens ring, and photon ring.
 Observing Fig.~\ref{A10}~(a), we find that the observational intensity of ATSW appears at the critical curve $b_1 \simeq 6.8289 M_1$, with an intensity of $0.4529$, which subsequently decreases to zero.
 The lens ring is located within a narrow region between the critical curves $b_1 \simeq 5.3774 M_1$ and $b_1 \simeq 5.8891 M_1$.
 The photon rings appear near the critical curves at $b_1 \simeq 3.7221 M_1$, $b_1 \simeq 4.9676 M_1$, and $b_1 \simeq 5.1213 M_1$.
-Compared to BH, intriguingly, two new photon rings emerge in the shadow of ATSW, located near the critical curves at $b_1 \simeq 3.7221 M_1$ and $b_1 \simeq 4.9676 M_1$, as shown in Fig.~\ref{A10}~(a) and ~\ref{A10}~(d).
-By examining Fig.~\ref{A10}~(b) and ~\ref{A10}~(c), it is observed that the direct emission ring is near the edge of the black disk, while the lens ring is positioned inside the black disk.
-Furthermore, Fig.~\ref{A10}~(e) and ~\ref{A10}~(f) reveal that the additional photon rings of ATSW are closer to the black disk.\\ In emission model $B$, the radiation profile is defined by the following expression
+Compared to BH, intriguingly, two new photon rings emerge in the shadow of ATSW, located near the critical curves at $b_1 \simeq 3.7221 M_1$ and $b_1 \simeq 4.9676 M_1$, as shown in Figs.~\ref{A10}~(a) and ~\ref{A10}~(d).
+By examining Figs.~\ref{A10}~(b) and ~\ref{A10}~(c), we observe that the direct emission ring is near the edge of the black disk, while the lens ring is positioned inside the black disk.
+Furthermore, Figs.~\ref{A10}~(e) and ~\ref{A10}~(f) reveal that the additional photon rings of ATSW are closer to the black disk.\\